srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-kne/topology.md

 ### Services

 Applications deployed on Kubernetes are not accessible outside the cluster until an Ingress or Load Balancer service is configured to enable that connectivity.
 Consequently, network elements deployed by KNE have their management services available internally within the cluster, but not from the outside.
 For the users of the virtual network labs, it is imperative to have external connectivity to the management services running on the nodes to manage the virtual network.
-In KNE external network connectivity is enabled by the [MetalLB](https://metallb.universe.tf) Load Balancer service and a special configuration block in the Node specification.
+In KNE external network connectivity is enabled by the [MetalLB](https://metallb.universe.tf) Load Balancer service and a particular configuration block in the Node specification.

 ```proto
 nodes: {